raunakab/quicktree/README.md

 Especially useful for UI DOMs.

 ## Implementation
-`q2tree` uses a map-based implementation of a tree.
+`quicktree` uses a map-based implementation of a tree.
 Rather than the "naive" implementation of a tree in which each node contains a vector of child nodes, we instead store nodes in a map, indexable by an id.
 Each node then stores the *ids* of its children, rather than a pointer to its children directly.